dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * you can **extract rows** by array indexing
     * e.g. to extract the first 4 rows and assign that to a variable: `x= tableName(1:4, :)` -->x will also be a table

-**Note: *Single quotes create a character vector and double quotes create a string.
-In most cases, strings are preferable.*
 -------

 # Desktop & Editor